Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Analysis of mechanical constraints

-Table \ref{tab:constraint} indicates the results of our analysis.
-The second terms in Eq.(\ref{eq:penalty2}) improved the prediction performance of velocity (the third term basically contributed to smoothing in acceleration shown in Figure \ref{fig:example}D).
-Results also show that the learning of acceleration was relatively difficult due to the above imbalance between the dimensions.
+Table~\ref{tab:constraint} gives the results for prediction performances. $\mathcal{L}_{acc}$ slightly improved the prediction performance of velocity ($\mathcal{L}_{jrk}$ basically contributed to smoothing in acceleration as shown in Fig.~3D).
+The results also show that the learning of acceleration was relatively difficult because of the above-mentioned imbalance between the dimensions.
 We thus added the reconstruction term $\mathcal{L}_{acc}$.
-Our VRNN-$C_{pos,acc,jrk}$-$\mathcal{L}_{acc}$ (VRNN-Mech in the main text) shows better prediction performance in all dimensions.
+VRNN-$C_{pos,acc,jrk}$-$\mathcal{L}_{acc}$ (VRNN-Mech in the main text) shows better prediction performance in all dimensions.